 Administrative expulsion from the United Kingdom of a foreign citizen, as already noted, is a special type of punishment.
 In addition to expulsion from the country, restrictive measures are also applied to a foreigner.
 This ban on subsequent visits to UK is a tough and uncontested sanction, it cannot be replaced with a fine and not so easy to challenge or cancel.
 But such strictness on the part of the state is dictated by the inadmissibility of ignoring British legislation by foreign guests.
 Expulsion, thus, solves the problem of preventing subsequent possible crimes by the migrant.
 Simultaneously with expulsion, all permits are also cancelled: residence permit, patent, work permit, and so on.

+Why is this in bold?
+Is it a quote?
+Context??

-History and Laws relating to Deportation
+History and Laws relating to Deportation – structure??

-Great Britain is one of the states that, with its policies, has had a great influence on the development of the political process in different countries of the world.
+Great Britain is one of the states that, with its policies, has had a great influence on the development of the political process in different countries of the world? rephrase.
 Government actions in the deportation sphere after World War II and until the mid-1950s indicate that the political class retained the illusion of complete state control over the deportation process (Lovato et al., 2018).
 The process of formation of British post-war deportation policy reflected the existence of two opposite political and administrative imperatives: 1) preservation of the old relations with the Commonwealth countries; 2) realisation of the interests of the nation-state, which in fact was Great Britain.
 This led to the inconsistency and inconsistency of government actions in the immigration sphere in the post-war era (Berger et al., 2018).
+If there is a need for a historical context, this should have come earlier.
+To what extent are the above issues the driving force of current immigration law?

-According to the UK’s Immigration Act 1971, any person who is not a British citizen is well-intentioned of expulsion from the United Kingdom if Secretary of State thinks that his or her deportation will be for the interest of the country.
-An individual may also be deported if he or she belongs to a family that has received deportation orders; in this scenario, the affected individuals in most cases are the children (Flynn 2005).
-Nevertheless, Christie (2013) contents that, the Secretary of State has a statutory obligation to protect and promote the well-being of children who live in the United Kingdom regardless of their guardians or parent’s citizenship status.
+- According to the UK Immigration Act 1971, any person who is not a British citizen is well-intentioned? of expulsion from the United Kingdom if Secretary of State thinks that his or her deportation will be for the interest of the country.
+Section?
+An individual may also be deported if he or she belongs to a family that has received deportation orders; in this scenario, the affected individuals in most cases are the children (Flynn 2005)*.
+Nevertheless, Christie (2013)* contents that, the Secretary of State has a statutory obligation to protect and promote the well-being of children who live in the United Kingdom regardless of their guardians or parent’s citizenship status.
 As such, this duty is applicable when making immigration decisions such as deportation which directly affect children.
+References to children in the IA?
+You have reverted back to children – some further discussion required here perhaps to link these issues back to your title and research objectives?

 On the one hand, the post-war immigration policy of Great Britain was characterised by an equalizing imperative.
 In the British Nationality Act of 1948 (British Nationality Act) the status of a British subject actually extended to all citizens of the UK and Commonwealth countries (Berger et al., 2018).
 On the other hand, in the post-war period, the Labour government tried to solve economic and demographic problems through labour migration.